adnammit/notes/systemArchitecture.md

 * [Overview of HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview)
 * [RESTful architecture](https://restfulapi.net/)

+## SYSTEM DESIGN INTERVIEW: DESIGN SPOTIFY
+* use the **reshaded** method
+* ask clarifying questions:
+	- "how big is the music repo? how frequently is it updated?"
+	- "how many (concurrent) users? are all concurrent users streaming or are they doing other less demanding activities?"
+	- "are the users globally distributed?"
+### REQUIREMENTS
+* functional requirements
+	- user should be able to **stream** music
+	- the system should **store** an archive of music sorted by artist and album
+	- the database of the songs should be **searchable**
+* non-functional requirements
+	- streaming should be very low latency: music should begin playing within 200ms of a user pressing play
+	- the system should support a repo of 100M songs

+### ESTIMATION
+* we will want to store user data as well as versions of songs at different qualities
+* assume the average song is 5min and takes up 5mb of space and we have 100M songs
+	- medium quality song data at 5mb per song will take 500TB of space: 5mb * 100M = 500,000,000mb = 500,000GB => 500TB
+	- low quality song data at 1mb per song will take 500TB of space: 1mb * 100M = 100,000,000mb = 100,000GB => 100TB
+	- high quality song data at 10mb per song will take 1000TB of space: 10mb * 100M = 1,000,000,000mb = 1,000,000GB => 1000TB
+* hack for estimation: when converting from mb to gb or gb to tb, drop trailing three zeros:
+	-> 1000kb => 1mb
+	-> 1000mb => 1gb
+	-> 1000gb => 1tb
+* another example estimating storage for netflix with 10k videos:
+	-> 10,000 videos
+	-> 1hr average per video
+	-> 30gb/hour
+	=> 300,000gb => 300TB

+### STORAGE
+* RDBMS (relational db) vs blob/NoSQL
+* what are your data behavior requirements? does the data storage need to be ACIDic and strongly consistent (RDBMS), or do you need vast quantities of data to be available with very low latency (blob)?
+* identify what parts of the system need to have strong consistency vs low latency and design storage accordingly
+* user data could be stored in a relational db sharded by userid

+### HIGH-LEVEL DESIGN
+* our workflow will involve:
+	- user makes a search
+	- search indexer parses data
+	- system returns a page of search results
+	- user clicks on an item
+	- music starts streaming
+* identify components that will help you meet requirements: identify services and scaling/caching
+	- the song data should be stored and retrieved in chunks and the download will buffer
+	- when a user clicks 'play' the first chunk of the song will download and start playing immediately while the rest of the song downloads which should only take about 10 seconds with a 3G (3gb/sec) download speed
+	- we could also preemptively download the next songs in the queue/playlist while this song is playing
+* we could use write through caching to store misses in the cache
+	- caches are ideal for data that is accessed heavily but updated less frequently -- if the data is updated a lot and you're updating the cache every time, you just made a bunch of code for no reason
+* a load balancer can distribute traffic across horizontally scaled services

+### API
+* endpoints will support requirements:
+	- GET search/?artist={artistName}&track={title}&genre={genreId}
+	- GET titles/{id}
+	- GET users/{id}
+	- POST users/{id}/playlists/
+	- GET users/{id}/playlists/
+	- GET users/{id}/playlists/{id}

+### DETAILED DESIGN

+### EVALUATION

+### DISTINCTIVE COMPONENT/FEATURE

 ## TIERED APPLICATIONS
 * what is a **tier**? a tier is a logical, physical separation of components in an application or service